ethereum/populus/docs/testing.rst

 1. With command line argument: ``$ py.test /path/to/tests/ --populus-project /path/to/my/project/``
 2. Or, in a pytest.ini file, with the following entry: ``populus_project=/path/to/my/project/``
 3. Or with an environment variable: ``PYTEST_POPULUS_PROJECT``.
-E.g., ``$ export PYTEST_POPULUS_PROJECT=/path/to/my/project/``

-If a project is provided in more than one place, then the first is the command line, then pytest.ini, then the environment variable.
+E.g., ``PYTEST_POPULUS_PROJECT=/path/to/my/project/ py.test /path/to/tests/``

+The precedence order for these different methods of setting the project directory is:

+#. command line
+#. pytest.ini
+#. environment variable

 .. note: